Terabit-Ethernet/hostCC/README.md

 + Optimizations: whether Linux network stack optimizations like TSO/GRO/aRFS are enabed
 + DCTCP parameters: Tx/Rx socket buffer sizes, DCTCP alpha, whether delayed ACKs is enabled

-We specify the parameters used for our hostCC evaluation in *utils/parameters.txt*.
+We specify the parameters used for our hostCC evaluation setup in *scripts/SIGCOMM23-experiments/default-parameters.txt*.

 ## Current limitations, and planned extensions

-*Additional signals and CC protocols.* Current implementation only uses IIO occupancy as host congestion signal (which is echoed back to the network sender via ECNs).
-We intend to extend hostCC to support additional signals (like host-interconnect delay and NIC buffer occupancy), allowing (a) comparing efficacy of other signals against IIO occupancy, and (b) incorporating additional congestion control protocols to make use of hostCC architecture.
+**Additional signals and CC protocols.** Current implementation only uses IIO occupancy as host congestion signal (which is echoed back to the network sender via ECNs).
+We intend to extend hostCC to support (a) additional signals NIC buffer occupancy when possible on our commodity Nvidia CX-5 NICs, and (b) incorporating additional congestion control protocols other than DCTCP to make use of hostCC architecture.

-*Additional allocation policies.* Current repo only provides a single example host resource allocation policy, providing utilization guarantees only for the network traffic.
-We plan to incorporate additional policies like max-min fairness and providing guranteees for host-local traffic in the near future.
+**Additional allocation policies.** Current repo only provides a single example host resource allocation policy, providing a static (user-specified) utilization guarantee for the network traffic.
+We plan to incorporate additional policies like max-min fairness between network/host-local traffic and providing guranteees for host-local traffic.

-*Additional hardware support.* Current repo only includes scripts for the setup described in [hostCC paper](https://www.cs.cornell.edu/~ragarwal/pubs/hostcc.pdf).
-We plan to add support for additional Intel architectures (Icelake and Sapphire Rapids) in the near future.
+**Additional hardware support.** Current repo only includes scripts for the setup described in [hostCC paper](https://www.cs.cornell.edu/~ragarwal/pubs/hostcc.pdf).
+We plan to add support for additional Intel /AMD architectures.

-*Additional optimizations.* Current implementation uses two dedicated cores to sample host congestion signals, and perform sub-RTT response.
+**Performance optimizations.** Current implementation uses two dedicated cores to sample host congestion signals, and perform sub-RTT response.
 We plan to add possible optimizations (for eg., inline sampling via cores used for network stack processing) to reduce this overhead.
 However, note that the number of dedicated cores will remain the same even with increasing access link bandwidths, hence the implementation is already in-principle quite scalable.
-We plan to test the implementation with higher bandwidth NICs once we gain access to the hardware in the future.
+We plan to test the implementation with higher bandwidth NICs once we gain access to the hardware.

 ## Contributing to hostCC